 - Borat carried a chicken with him (in a suitcase) for a large portion of the film.

 - In OSS 117: Cairo, Nest of Spies, Agent 117 goes undercover as the owner of a poultry business.
 At some point he fights a bad guy by hurling chickens at each other.
+They also start panicking whenever the lights turn on, leading to a scene where 117 does it over and over.

 - At the beginning of U.S. Marshals, we see Deputy Marshal Samuel Gerard staking out the suspected residence of a fugitive disguised as a the mascot of a chicken-based food chain giving away free samples.
 Making Tommy Lee Jones possibly the only person in film history capable of looking badass in a chicken suit.
 Ironically, originally the scene was supposed to have Gerard disguised as a priest.